 The BAR isn’t a Pay As You Go scheme, and there is set criteria that must be met before membership can even be considered.
 Each new prospective removal company has to prove they can meet the high standards of being a member of the BAR.
 If the bar (pun intended) is set too low then the creditability of membership is severely devalued.
 If this was the case the BAR badge would no longer represent the benchmark for quality removals that is currently does.

-Being in the BAR isn’t for every mover.
+Being in the British Association of Movers isn’t for every mover.
 Why?
 Well there is a certain code of practice that must be adhered too.

 Many small movers simply don’t have the time or resources in order to follow this code of practice or meet the high level of standards.
-Some think it’s a waste of money to be part of an association like the BAR, saying it’s “not worth it” or the fees are “too expensive.“
+Some think it’s a waste of money to be part of an association like the British Association of Movers, saying it’s “not worth it” or the fees are “too expensive.“

 As a member of the BAR there is a strict Code of Practice everyone has to follow.
 Along with a set criteria that must be met, not every applicant makes the grade.
 Every single member is also audited annually to ensure that standards are being upheld.